eugeneyan/obsidian-copilot/README.md

 ## How would a copilot for writing look like?

 Here's a possible implementation: You write a section header and the copilot retrieves relevant notes and documents and drafts that section for you.

-INSERT DEMO VIDEO HERE

 This pattern of [retrieval-augmented generation](https://arxiv.org/abs/2005.11401) can also be extended to other use cases.
 Here's an example where the copilot helps you reflect on your week based on your daily journal entries.

 INSERT DEMO VIDEO